-That is why when planning and creating a campaign we should thing about such Facebook ad structure, where we can make use of the potential of our diversified ad creative and we create multiple Ad sets with each of them having his own specific target group.
+That is why when planning and creating a campaign we should think about such Facebook ad structure, where we can make use of the potential of our diversified ad creative and we create multiple Ad sets with each of them having his own specific target group.
 We should display the same ad to all groups, which allows testing, At the same time, we should avoid target group overlapping – we can make sure of that in the section Audiences in our ad account.

 With every Facebook Ads campaign, it is important to monitor the results and optimize the campaign in a way that increases the number of conversions.
-The first thing is to know what our final conversion is and to set a sufficient pursuit of this goal, so that we know when we optimize the campaign, which target group and which creative works best.
+The first think is to know what our final conversion is and to set a sufficient pursuit of this goal, so that we know when we optimize the campaign, which target group and which creative works best.
 Our final conversion can be a purchase or a different action with value for us.

 Reaching our final conversion can be difficult and it requires more complicated marketing and targeting, for example with the use of remarketing or another platform.
 In this case, we should choose several indicators, soft conversions that provide us with the insight on the campaign´s success and enable us to monitor our partial goals at least.

 Based on the Facebook campaign´s aim, a partial goal can be the reach, number of clicks, singing up for a newsletter, video views and so on.

 Facebook Pixel implementation on the web is a must and serves to collect audiences that we can in turn use for remarketing and to reach people who already visited our web and address them with another offer.
 At the same time, we can very effectively monitor soft conversions and final conversions.
 This monitoring enables us to optimize campaigns in order to fulfil the goal also with Facebook Ads algorithm.